 A growing body of evidence shows that companies can do well by doing good.
 Meanwhile, current economic, social, and political forces across the globe are changing the very shape of the playing field on which companies compete.
 Being a good company is rapidly becoming a fundamental and necessary element in the drive for companies to survive and thrive.

-As we did last year on the one-year anniversary of the Index, this year we again examined all “industry-matched pairs” (pairs of companies in the same industry) in the Fortune 100 in which the companies’ Good Company grades differed by one or more full grade levels (for example, a grade of B versus a grade of C).
+Every year on the anniversary of the Index, we examine all “industry-matched pairs” (pairs of companies in the same industry, both of which have detailed Good Company grades from the most recent set of grades), examining companies’ stock performance differences for those pairs in which the companies’ Good Company grades differed by one or more full grade levels (for example, a grade of B versus a grade of C).

-Across those twelve pairs of companies that met this criterion, the stock price of the company with the higher grade outperformed that of its competitor with the lower grade by an average of 30.2 percentage points over the 2-year period following the assignment of Good Company grades (an average annualized outperformance of over 14 percentage points).
+Across the pairs of companies that met this criterion (seventeen pairs in 2013 based on 2012 grades, twelve pairs in 2011 and 2012 based on 2010 grades), the stock price of the company with the higher grade outperformed that of its competitor with the lower grade by an average of over 40 percentage points cumulatively over the 3-year period following the assignment of Good Company grades (an average annualized outperformance of over 10 percentage points).

 Other evidence points in the same direction, and includes the following: